 The Adult Core Set specifications include guidance for calculating this measure using the administrative method.
 Unless otherwise specified, the administrative data source is the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans, including behavioral health plans.
 This measure is also specified for calculation using electronic health records.

 - States used Adult Core Set specifications, based on National Committee for Quality Assurance (NCQA) 2019 specifications.
 The following state used NCQA 2018 specifications: OR.

 - Denominators are assumed to be the measure-eligible population for states using the administrative method.
 Some states reported exclusions from the denominator, as noted in the state-specific comments.

-- Rates displayed reflect state reporting for Medicaid enrollees ages 18 to 64 (24 states) or age 18 and older (9 states).
-HI reported results for age 13 and older.
+- Rates displayed reflect state reporting for Medicaid enrollees ages 18 to 64 (27 states) or age 18 and older (11 states).